mosip/registration/docs/flows.md

 * Finalization
 * Printing

-The flows are specified in [Camel XMLs](https://github.com/mosip/mosip-config/tree/develop2-v2)
+The flows are specified in [Camel XMLs](https://docs.mosip.io/1.2.0/modules/module-configuration)

 ## Correction
 The flow depends on the type of correction.
-For biometric correction example is given [here](https://github.com/mosip/mosip-config/blob/develop2-v2/registration-processor-camel-routes-biometric-correction-default.xml)
+See [example XML](example.correction.xml)

 ## Activate/Deactivate
 * [Packet receiver](../registration-processor/init/registration-processor-packet-receiver-stage)